gisaia/ARLAS-Exploration-stack/README.md

 ############################################

 ############################################
-ARLAS WUI in version 14.1.2 is running on http://localhost:81/wui ARLAS HUB in  version 14.1.2 is running on http://localhost:81/hub ARLAS BUILDER  in version 14.1.2 is running on http://localhost:81/builder
+ARLAS WUI in version 14.2.1 is running on http://localhost:81/wui ARLAS HUB in  version 14.2.1 is running on http://localhost:81/hub ARLAS BUILDER  in version 14.2.1 is running on http://localhost:81/builder
 ############################################

 ############################################
-ARLAS PERSISTENCE SERVER in version 14.0.0 is running on http://localhost:81/persist/ ARLAS SERVER in version 14.7.0 is running on http://localhost:81/server/
+ARLAS PERSISTENCE SERVER in version 14.0.1 is running on http://localhost:81/persist/ ARLAS PERMISSIONS SERVER in version 14.0.2 is running on http://localhost:81/permissions/ ARLAS SERVER in version 14.7.0 is running on http://localhost:81/server/
 ############################################